 These online tools like this one will optimize your images to whatever the extent you want without reducing the quality of the image.

 Removing unnecessary characters in your code will help you improve your website load time.
 Such unnecessary codes include white-space, comments, and other such elements.

 These characters are not required in the code.
 They just make your web page load slower.
 You should minify them so that your web page loads faster.

 There are many plugins that can do that for you.
 Better WordPress Minify does this job for you.
 But sometimes due to custom themes, these plugins cause nothing but chaos.

-So in order to stay away from troubles, you can do this by your own.
+So in order to stay away from troubles, you can do this on your own.

 This article will guide you on how to minify your CSS and HTML files.
 But if you have never done this, then it is better to hire someone to do this kind of stuff.

 You can reduce the sizes of your web pages by 70% if you enable Gzip compression.
 But before that, it is important to know what is gzip compression.